FTC YEAR IN REVIEW: An interesting read for CIPP/US candidates

-On January 8, the Federal Trade Commission, the American privacy watchdog, published its annual report for 2019.
-We see that in 2019 large fines were imposed in three different areas of attention.
-The lessons are interesting for candidates for the CIPP/US exam.
-Below we briefly discuss the highlights of this annual report.
+On January 8, the Federal Trade Commission (FTC), the American privacy watchdog, published its annual report for 2019.
+From the report, large fines were imposed in three different areas of attention.
+The information (lessons) in the report is an interesting read for candidates preparing for the CIPP/US exam.
+Below we’ll briefly discuss the highlights of this annual report.

 In addition, the FTC has initiated various cases that concern false or misleading representations about business compliance with the EU-U.S. Privacy Shield Framework.